 Centrelink’s online compliance system: how it works

 Data-matching with ATO records has been a major part of Centrelink’s processes for detecting overpayments and recovering debts for many years.
-This is to be expected: almost all types of social security payment are reduced if a person has private income, and under-reported income (deliberate or inadvertent) is the main source of social security debts.
+This is to be expected: almost all types of social security payments are reduced if a person has private income, and under-reported income (deliberate or inadvertent) is the main source of social security debts.
 People who are the recipients of social security will need to do as much research as possible to make sure they don’t fit into that category.
 If they are getting social security because of a deceased spouse, they will need to look up ‘survivor Social Security benefits‘ to see how it is received and what it would mean to their income.

 In the past, specialist Centrelink officers followed up discrepancies identified by matching records with the ATO.
 The officer reviewed the individual’s Centrelink records and contacted them to give them the opportunity to explain or provide additional information.
 If there did not appear to be a satisfactory explanation for the discrepancy, the officer obtained detailed information about the individual’s income and employment either from the individual or in many cases directly from the employer.
 The officer used this detailed earnings information to assess any debt with the aid of a payment calculator in the Centrelink computer system (called the “multical”).